alnopa9/git/sections/branching.md

 Why do this?
 For one thing, working on a new branch enables you to keep *your* master in sync with the *source's* master.
 After all, your edits may not be accepted into the source project, and you may find it less confusing to keep your fork's master free of potentially confusing changes.

 So let's do this now.
 You should be looking at `https://github.com/youraccountname/nydh2019`.
-You can create a new branch by clicking on the "Branch" dropdown and typing in any name you want (as long as it doesn't have spaces non-alphanumeric characters in it).
+You can create a new branch by clicking on the "Branch" dropdown and typing in any name you want (as long as it doesn't have spaces or non-alphanumeric characters in it).
 You might name it `patch-1` for example.

 Make sure you're inside your own account and not the `milnelibrary` account!
 You don't have permission to create a branch in the source repository.